Raymond Beadle

 Raymond Beadle (December 16, 1943 – October 20, 2014) was an American drag racer and auto racing team owner.

 Beadle was perhaps best known as the driver and owner of the Blue Max Top Fuel funny car.
 Beadle won three consecutive NHRA Funny Car championships from 1979 to 1981 and three IHRA Funny Car championships, 1975–76 and 1981.

 In NASCAR, Beadle owned a Winston Cup team from 1983 to 1990, winning the 1989 Winston Championship with driver Rusty Wallace.
 Beadle's car number was 27 and his car was usually a Pontiac.

-He also owned a World of Outlaws sprint car, driven by Sammy Swindell.
+Beadle also owned a World of Outlaws sprint car, driven by Sammy Swindell.

 Drag racing career

-Almost immediately after joining Harry Schmidt's Blue Max team, Beadle rivaled "Jungle Jim" Liberman in popularity and Don Prudhomme in on-track success.
-By the end of his first year with the Max, Beadle won the NHRA U.S. Nationals Funny Car class, and by the end of the decade, he was the reigning world champion and a bona fide superstar.
+After joining Harry Schmidt's Blue Max team, Beadle rivaled "Jungle Jim" Liberman in popularity and Don Prudhomme in on-track success.
+By the end of his first year with the Max, Beadle won the NHRA U.S. Nationals Funny Car class, and by the end of the decade, he was the reigning world champion.